 Even with treatment, clubfoot may not be totally correctable.
 But in most cases, babies who are treated early grow up to wear ordinary shoes and lead full, active lives.

 If your baby is born with clubfoot, he or she will likely be diagnosed soon after birth.
 In some cases, your baby's doctor may refer you to a pediatric orthopedist.

-If you have time before meeting with your child's doctor, make a list of questions.
-Your time with the doctor may be limited, so it helps to be prepared.
-Here are some questions to consider asking:
+If you have time before meeting with your child's doctor, make a list of questions to ask.
+These may include:

 - Do you commonly treat newborns with clubfoot?

 - Should my child be referred to a specialist?

 - What types of corrective treatment are available?

 - What kind of follow-up care will my child need?